Versatile, affordable and delicious!

 The Frugal Kitchen: Eggs

 Grade B Savings on Eggs

 Eggs are an incredibly versatile and delicious budget stretcher for any household.
-For approximately $2, one can purchase one dozen large eggs that can be scrambled, deviled, fried, poached, or used in batters, coatings, meringues, or glazes.
+For less than $2, one can purchase one dozen large eggs that can be scrambled, deviled, fried, poached, or used in batters, coatings, meringues, or glazes.
 In most households, eggs are used for at least one meal every day.
 Eggs are high in protein and low in saturated fat, trans fat, and sodium.

 An average shopper has eggs on his weekly grocery list.
 He decides if he wants one-half dozen or a dozen and considers four things: the condition of the carton, the condition of the eggs inside, the coloring of the outer shells of the eggs in the carton, and the price.
 All things checked out at Walgreens when I purchased my last carton of a dozen eggs for $1.50.
 Here are some facts that you may want to consider before your next egg purchase: